HigherOrderCO/Kind/DOCUMENTATION.md

   print(get_name(john))
 ```

-As you can see, fields can be accessed inside `case` expressions .
+As you can see, fields can be accessed inside `case` expressions.
 Notice that
 `p.name` is not a field accessor, but just a single variable: the `.` is part
 of its name.
 When Formality doesn't know the name of the matched value, you
 must must explicitly name it using the `as` keyword: